Prefer colored artwork? You can toggle between sprites and artwork using the button on the lower right.

 Battling is a HUGE part of Digimon culture, and apparently this time they're battling to be the ruler of the old Digital World or something like that.
 But Gran Dracumon has other plans?
-I dunno, it's a V-pet, don't worry about it.
-There are 31 areas to battle through on your quest, one of which has to be unlocked by battling a White device against a Black device.
+And then the Demon Lords attack?
+And the Royal Knights counter them?
+Look I'm just here to tell you how to raise V-pets, if the story is important to you, check it out here.
+There are 31 areas to battle through on your quest on versions XA and XB, while all other versions have 46 areas.
+One area can only be unlocked by battling Version XA with XB, XC with XD, or XE with XF.
 Each area has a certain number of battles, and beating all of those battles will clear the area and give you a prize.
 If you defeat certain Boss Digimon, you will unlock them as evolutions that can be achieved.
 You must defeat each Digimon in a single area without being defeated yourself, otherwise you will need to start that area over.
 Items will make the battles easier, as will using Digimon at higher levels and higher evolutionary stages.
-Keep in mind that battling makes your Digimon hungry, and if they run out of Hunger hearts, they can no longer battle.
+If a battle lasts 4 or more rounds, your Digimon will lose half a Hunger heart.
+If they run out of Hunger hearts, they can no longer battle.
 If this happens in the middle of an area, you will be forced to retire. longer areas have rest stops, so make sure to feed your Digimon at these when they come up.

 When you choose this icon, you are given an option for On and Off, and these options do different things depending on whether your Digimon is tired, sleeping or frozen.
+Your Digimon will become tired every night, which is indicated by it switching between its idle and sleeping animation.
 Failing to put a tired Digimon to sleep will result in a care mistake.
+Waking a tired or sleeping Digimon will not result in a Care Mistake.
+All Digimon will wake up at 07:00.
 A sleeping Digimon will still grow, and may even evolve while sleeping, while a frozen Digimon does not grow at all.
 When your Digimon is frozen, its sprite is replaced with a refrigerator.

 If your Digimon gets sick or injured, this is how you heal them!
 There are two types of ailment: Dots and Skull.
 Dots means your Digimon is sick (probably because it’s TOO FAT) and Skull means your Digimon is Injured (probably because it LOST A BATTLE).
 When you select this icon, you choose which one your Digimon has, and it will be healed.
 Note that if your Digimon gets sick or injured 20 times, it will DIE.
 They are separate pools though, so you can get sick 19 times and injured 19 times without dying.

 Information about your history as a Tamer is stored here.
-You have four options to choose between:
+You have three options to choose between:

 If your Digimon needs you, it will call out to you with a few beeps, and this icon will light up.
 When this happens, act fast!
 If the call light goes out before you take care of the Digimon, that counts as a care mistake.
 The number of care mistakes you have will affect the outcome of your evolution.
 Calls may occur for the following reasons:

 The call light will go out after 10 minutes for an empty meter, and after 30 minutes for a tired Digimon.
+If an empty meter is not filled after the call light goes out on its own, your Digimon will call again after some time, which can lead to more care mistakes if not taken care of.
 Note that if you have sound off, calls will still occur.

 It’s time to start raising your Digimon, pull that tab out!
 You’ll get a cute little splash screen and be asked to set the time.
 Use A to change the hours, B to change the minutes, and C to stop setting the clock.
 After this, the XAI begins!

 XAI stands for X-Antibody Indicator.
 Apparently it's also a pun on the Japanese word for Dice, which makes sense, as the XAI is essentially a seven-sided die.
 The XAI was introduced with the Digimon Pendulum X, and returns for the Digital Monster X to serve a few purposes.
 In Training and Quest Mode, we already discussed how it affects your Digimon's attack pattern and battle difficulty, but a XAI roll is also peformed at the start of each day.
 As such, when you set the clock for the first time, the XAI will roll and give you a number.
 That number will determine what types of random encounters can happen today.
-These encounters will either be battles or item gifts.
+These encounters will either be battles, gifts or a visit from a Numemon bringing its own gift.
 Once the first roll happens, you will be shown your first egg.

 At this point, how you care for your Digimon begins to matter.
 Care mistakes are now being tracked on your device, but you won’t see a meter for that anywhere, so if you are concerned about that, you will just have to keep track separately.
 The number of care mistakes you make will decide your evolution paths, but the number of care mistakes you have resets after each evolution, they do not carry over.